JamalLyons/bluefox-email/README.md

 # Bluefox Email Monorepo

 Welcome to the Bluefox Email Monorepo!
 This repository contains a collection of libraries designed for sending emails using the [Bluefox.email](https://bluefox.email) API in TypeScript.
-The monorepo structure allows for easy management and development of multiple packages that serve different purposes.

 ## Table of Contents